MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ProductAds_AutomatedExtensions.md

   - **Attribute**

     With the Attribute extension, you can showcase your product's attributes, such as color, finish, or dimensions.
-You can indicate your product’s attributes in your feed file’s fields for color, size, material, pattern, installment, or custom labels.
+You can indicate your productâ€™s attributes in your feed fileâ€™s fields for color, size, material, pattern, installment, or custom labels.

     :::image type="content" source="media/Attributes.png" alt-text="Attributes.":::